-Circuit City and broken legs are not usually the beginnings of a DJ career, but Anton Tumas, one of Los Angeles underground electronic music dance scene’s bright lights, is used to doing things his way.
+Circuit City and broken legs are not usually the beginnings of a DJ career, but Anton Tumas is used to doing things his way.
 It was at Circuit City, where he was working, that a co-worker gave him a CD by electronic producer Talvin Singh.
 Anton immediately connected to the melodic, soulful, layered sound structures, which proved to be his gateway to artists like BT, James Holden, and Hernan Cattaneo.

 After cutting his teeth at clubs like Circus Disco and Avalon, as well as Burning Man and Moontribe’s decadently creative desert settings, he went to Miami for the 2005 Winter Music Conference.
 And there, in the midst of a nine-day blowout, he sealed his fate at Space where, during a Deep Dish set, he broke his leg – while dancing!

-Rather than work his way into an already crowded field, he convinced a bar in Hollywood to let him set up some speakers and a sound system.
+Rather than work his way into an already crowded field, he convinced a small bar in Hollywood to let him set up a sound system.
 He brought along a few friends, who ended up being the entire crowd that night.

 But, as people do, these friends dragged more friends until the party was self-sustaining.
 This led to invitations to spin at house parties and full-moon desert gatherings like Moontribe.
-As he delved deeper into the music, he developed a taste for the elegant, eclectic, and subtle melodies found in deep-house and techno.
-Inspired by DJs like Lee Burridge, Damian Lazarus and Carl Craig, he learned how to throw a really great party and build his reputation.
+As he delved deeper into the music, he developed a taste for the elegant, eclectic and subtle melodies found in house and techno.
+Inspired by DJs like Lee Burridge, Carl Craig and Dixon, he learned how to throw a really great party and build his reputation.

-To expand his reach and showcase the music he was playing, he started his own label subtract music in 2011.
-Convinced by Anton’s drive and focus, influential young producers like Guy J and Robert Babicz (not to mention veterans Hernan Cattaneo, Tom Middleton and Martin Buttrich) began to release their tracks on subtract.
-In fact, it was Guy J's famed remix of Gill Norris’s “Forme” that really put his label on the map, selling thousands of copies, being charted over 150 times and reaching the coveted #3 position in Beatport’s Techno Top 10.
+To expand his reach and showcase the music he was playing, he started his own label Subtract Music.
+Convinced by Anton’s drive and focus, influential young producers like Guy J and Robert Babicz (not to mention veterans Hernan Cattaneo, Tom Middleton and Martin Buttrich) have released their tracks on Subtract.
+In fact, it was Guy J's famed remix of Gill Norris’s “Forme” that really put his label on the map, charting over 150 times and reaching the #3 position in Beatport’s Techno Top 10.

-With subtract as a calling card, he threw parties with Henry Saiz, Marc Marzenit and Guy J in Los Angeles, becoming a fixture at events like Lightning in a Bottle and LA Burning Man Decompression, where in 2012 he curated his own stage subMoon. subMoon became the party’s most popular stage, keeping thousands of people at a fever pitch for 12 hours.
-Meanwhile, warm-up gigs for legends such as John Digweed, Sasha, Danny Howells and Nick Warren at prestigious venues like The Mayan, Vanguard and Playhouse seemed to roll right in.
+With Subtract as a calling card, he threw parties with Henry Saiz, Guy J and Tigerskin in Los Angeles, becoming a fixture at events like Lightning in a Bottle and LA Burning Man Decompression, where in 2013 in collaboration with DISTRIKT he created SubDISTRIKT, one of the party’s most popular stages.

 The reason for this success is, simply, his music.
 Unlike many young DJs, Anton refuses to play ubiquitous “in your face” tracks, insisting instead on music that demands more careful listening, music whose truth is in the details.